DerEchtePilz/Infinity/README.md

 - You can also play Infinity and use the worlds this gamemode provides

 You always have the option to switch which gamemode you want to play.
 Minecraft and Infinity will be handled separately and you will have
-- a different inventory and ender chest
+- separate inventories and ender chests
-- a different level
+- separate levels
-- a different spawn point
+- separate spawn points
-- a separate chat (although this may change depending on feedback)
+- separate chats (although this may change depending on feedback)
-- different health and hunger points
+- separate health and hunger points
-- different potion effects
+- separate potion effects

 This effectively allows you to play Infinity while still being able to play vanilla Minecraft which stays untouched.